mjkim-micro/dimdi/README.md

 * **Selecting microbial biomarkers:** Follow [pre-processing.R](https://github.com/mjkim-micro/dimdi/blob/main/Rcode/pre-processing.R)
 * **Calculating DiMDI:** Use [dimdi.R](https://github.com/mjkim-micro/dimdi/blob/main/Rcode/dimdi.R)

+## License
+This code is made available under the CC BY-NC 4.0 license for non-commercial research applications.
+For more details, see the [LICENSE](./LICENSE) file.

 ## Citation
 DiMDI R code has been developed by the [MMLab](http://micro.knu.ac.kr/) at Kyungpook National University.
 We encourage users to further develop the code to suit their needs.
 If you use the R code, please cite us: